Baseng0815/Webpage/markdown/2022_japan_arrival.md

 We actually managed to get to Frankfurt without problems and with time to spare.
 We checked in, received our boarding pass and passed security.
-The plane boarding went smooth and we had an undisturbed (albeit very uncomfortable and sleepless) flight to Toukyou.
-This is where all went wrong.
+The plane boarding went smoothly and we had an undisturbed (albeit very uncomfortable and sleepless) flight.
+This is where it all went wrong.

 See, we were supposed to arrive in Toukyou at around 16:45 with the connecting plane to Nagoya departing at 18:05.
 This seemed too short from the beginning,